Adweek: Features and Lists

-During Covid-19, our platforms reporter pitched me an analysis-heavy piece on how platforms like Twitter and Facebook were sharing posts from the WHO and CDC.
+During the early days of Covid-19, our platforms reporter pitched me an analysis-heavy piece on how platforms like Twitter and Facebook were sharing posts from the WHO and CDC.
 As misinformation on platforms was such a huge problem, it was timely and also showed a deviation from past practices.

 As fast-food brands were first expanding menus to offer plant-based proteins, a senior brands reporter pitched me a two-page spread for our Trending section.
 The piece looked into the rise of this trend, how major brands were capitalizing on the moment, and what this could mean for the. brands moving forward.
 It was an insightful look into a burgeoning trend that performed incredibly well for us.